ASICS Global Code of Conduct

 ASICS wants to provide a workplace that promotes individual expression, innovation and achievement and ensure that every employee is treated with respect and dignity.

-ASICS provides equal employment opportunity in compliance with laws and regulations to all qualified persons according to the laws and regulations, regardless of their race, color, creed, national origin, religion, age, sex, gender, sexual orientation, physical or mental health, medical condition or genetic information.
+ASICS provides equal employment opportunity in compliance with laws and regulations to all qualified persons according to the laws and regulations, regardless of their race, color, creed, national origin, religion, age, sex, gender, sexual orientation, gender identity, physical or mental health, medical condition or genetic information.

 Our commitment to equal employment extends to all phases of employment, including (but not limited to): recruitment, hiring and firing, opportunities for growth, development and promotions, selection of employees for training programs and determination of wages and benefits.